cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 All of these solutions will require assistance from professional bell hangers or other experts.
 If none of these solutions is possible a specific procedure should be prepared.
 This should include two persons being present in the bell chamber.

 Opening a tower to parishioners and other members of the public is an excellent way of informing people about ringing (and a good day out).
 But it can pose challenges: The suitability of the access route, the condition of staircases, steps and handrails and the adequacy of any lighting, to name only a few.
-This is a case where a specific risk assessment should be carried out and guidance is provided by Ecclesiastical - [Tower Tours, Ecclesiastical, 26 March 2020.](https://www.ecclesiastical.com/risk-management/tower-tours).
+This is a case where a specific risk assessment should be carried out and guidance is provided by an Ecclesiastical Insurance note on [Tower Tours](https://www.ecclesiastical.com/risk-management/tower-tours).

 ### Recording Findings
 When the activities above are complete the results should be recorded.
 There are many formats available on-line.
-One relevant to small churches is provided by Ecclesiastical Insurance - [Risk Assessment (Small Church), Ecclesiastical, 2017.](https://www.ecclesiastical.com/documents/risk-assessment-template-small-churches.pdf), with a worked fictional example - [Risk Assessment (Worked Example), Ecclesiastical, 2017.](https:/www.ecclesiastical.com/documents/example-risk-assessment.pdf). ***[An example document can be downloaded here.](proforma.docx)***
+One relevant to small churches is provided by an Ecclesiastical Insurance note on [risk assessment (small church)](https://www.ecclesiastical.com/documents/risk-assessment-template-small-churches.pdf). ***[An example document can be downloaded here.](proforma.docx)***

 You are at liberty to use your own format, tailored to fit your needs.
 But you should cover the following points:
 - Identification of the hazard.